ABOUT - Medium Version

 Mike became co-founder of a small production company, which developed several screenplays and the reality TV show concept "Hollywood Dreams," which was optioned by Paramount Television in 1998.

 On June 23, 2005 Mike was proud to become a U.S. Citizen.

 During the first ten years, Mike has not only had leading roles in theater plays and small parts in independent films, but he also started writing and producing his own projects.

 What Mike has learned on his pursuit of happiness is summed up in his inspiring, no-budget documentary film The Dreamers, which puts forth the philosophy that following one's dream is a stairway to heaven.

 Mike discovers his God-given talent and passion for writing and soon changes his career from acting to screenwriting, which he's still pursuing to this day.

 Mike gets married in Marina Del Rey to the beautiful actress, Jessica Ehimika on July 24th (2011)

 By now Mike has written several short films, a Web-Series and about twenty feature screenplays.
 Mike got optioned eleven times, signed four shopping agreements, got nominated for "Best Screenplay" at the 168 Film Festival, won first place in a screenplay contest and directed his first short film titled Inimicus with his wife playing the lead part.

-In July 2020 Mike directed his second feature film A House Divided, which is a political drama that promotes Conservative values.
+In July 2020 Mike directed his second feature film A House Divided, which is a controversial, political drama that promotes Conservative values.